iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 1 reviews"/>
 </p>

+> Will not allow me to setup a pin to share my test results.
+States that the last time it's checked my exposure was 2 months ago!<br> :date: __2021-02-22 22:54:49__

+> Same as to subscribers above...
+Update stopped in early January.
+I do have the latest version of the app 1.6 on Android.
+I have auto update set for this app as well.
+Someone needs to actually look into this.<br> :date: __2021-02-22 03:37:43__

+> The app is not working, it has not checked for exposure since January 9th.
+I keep seeing where they are telling people to go to Device Care > Battery .....
+That does not exist on my phone, they must be giving instructions for an iPhone.<br> :date: __2021-02-21 19:18:48__

+> I know for a fact I've been exposed since this app was installed in my phone and I've never been notified.
+Luckily I'm smart enough to be tested<br> :date: __2021-02-17 04:31:34__

+> Caught COVID with no notification that I had been exposed.
+Couldn't get a PIN to report my own positive test result - online said they couldn't find the record and I couldn't reach anyone by phone (made several attempts, no answer).
+Useless, uninstalling.<br> :date: __2021-02-16 17:50:56__

 > I had this on my phone thought it was supposd to tell me if someone i am around has it<br> :date: __2021-02-11 02:30:48__